top of page

 Reassurance Calls

 Reassurance volunteers participate in a portion of our crisis line training, where they learn our Active Listening philosophy, lethality assessment, and HopeLine policies and procedures.
 This tailored training prepares volunteers to make meaningful outbound calls as part of our Reassurance program.
-Exact training dates are still to be determined.

 Reassurance program participants are typically elderly or homebound individuals with little to no daily support.
 These friendly check-in calls aim to reduce loneliness and isolation within our community.